 How Covid-19 Is Reshuffling the Cards for Corporate Purchasing Departments

-Laurent Tardif, Prysmian Group CEO of South Europe, began the discussion by recalling the impact of the health crisis on procurement departments: "The shock we have experienced has further highlighted that procurement departments are essential.
-They have obviously been involved in all of our COVID-19 meetings and committees".
-For the energy and telecommunication cable company, procurement departments had to simultaneously guarantee the required stocks of personal protective equipment for employees, ensure that the production was operating properly, and finally identify the risks associated with supplies.
+Laurent Tardif, Chairman and CEO of Prysmian Group South Europe, opens the debate by recalling the impact of the health crisis on procurement: “The shock that we have gone through has further enhanced the central role of procurement, which has obviously had an impact in all our Covid meetings and committees".
+At the Italian producer of energy and telecommunications cables, the purchasing department had a threefold mission: to guarantee the stocks of essential personal protective equipment for employees, to ensure that production continued to operate smoothly, and to identify the risks associated with supplies.

-After the urgency of the first few months of the crisis, procurement departments are still just as active, with two priorities on the agenda:
+We have all witnessed it: during the pandemic, corporate purchasing proved its worth.
+Today, it hopes to capitalise on its success to firmly establish its strategic position.
+After the emergency of the first few months of the crisis, purchasing departments are still mobilised, with two priorities on the agenda:

 Even organisations that have been able to pull through and continue their business activities in the midst of the pandemic must now prepare for a phase of instability.
 To ensure the survival of their business, purchasing departments will undoubtedly have to reduce their costs.
 With the difference that, today, they will use different methods to achieve their ends.
 It is no longer a question of pressuring suppliers to lower price, but rather of working hand in hand with them to improve productivity, in a virtuous circle for all the stakeholders.
 This involves, for example, optimising and digitising processes, improving efficiency, reducing waste, receiving products "just in time", etc.